ColinOremland/ProgrammingPortfolio/README.md

 # Programming 1

 ## Object Oriented Calculator
-An object oreitned calculator with the buttons working and everything.
+An object oreitned calculator with the buttons working and can perform basic math.